Interactive: Check the mayoral and election results in every city/region

 Auckland, Wellington, Christchurch, Dunedin and Invercargill all have new mayors.

-Wayne Brown won the mayoral race in Auckland, Tory Whanau has been elected mayor of Wellington.
+Wayne Brown won the mayoral race in Auckland and Tory Whanau has been elected mayor of Wellington.

 Further south, Phil Mauger claimed the win in Christchurch and one-term councillor Jules Radich has unseated Aaron Hawkins as Dunedin mayor.